 HAYATI J Biosci implements Double-blind Peer Review Process.
 Editor in Chief will assign the manuscript to a corresponding section editor for further handling.
 The section editor will request at least two scientists to review the manuscript.
-Based on the comments from the revieweres, Section Editor, and Editor in Chief will make the decision on the manuscript.
+Based on the comments from the reviewers.
+Editor and Editor in Chief will make the decision on the manuscript.

-Starting Volume 22 (2015), HAYATI J Biosci published four times a year: January, April, July, and October.
+Starting 2022 , HAYATI J Biosci published six times a year: January, March, May, July, September, and November

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 A publication ethics and publication malpractice statement

 (composed using the Publishing ethics resource kit and in compliance with Elsevier recommendations)